 Dermatomyositis (DM), one of the Inflammatory Myopathies, is a rare, autoimmune (humoral-mediated 1), inflammatory muscle and skin disease, although other organs can be affected.
-It is thought that the inflammation resulting in cell damage is created when the immune system attacks healthy muscle tissue and blood vessels under the skin.
+It is thought that inflammation resulting in cell damage is created when the immune system attacks healthy muscle tissue and blood vessels under the skin.

 DM is one of several diseases in the Idiopathic Inflammatory or Acquired Myopathy category.
 The term “idiopathic” means no known cause, however some cases are known to have been caused by medications, viruses, bacteria, trauma, toxins, cancer, or other illness.
 DM is a complicated disease and some patients only experience skin involvement, while other have skin and muscle involvement, and still others have this with other organ involvement.